 13 June–10 July 2020

 Pride inside is a series of queer, collaborative and intergenerational workshops to celebrate Pride at a social distance.
-Led by artist Conal McStravick, and working with Mosaic LGBT Youth Centre, the project will explore how LGBT+ artists, thinkers and activists have shaped Pride as a protest, a celebration and as an approach to living queerly, leading towards a final project to share for Pride week in July.
+Led by artist Conal McStravick, and working with Mosaic LGBT+ Young Persons’ Trust, the project will explore how LGBT+ artists, thinkers and activists have shaped Pride as a protest, a celebration and as an approach to living queerly, leading towards a final project to share for Pride week in July.

 17 June 2020